TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning/microsoft-machinelearning-notebooks-deletemyfiles.md

 # Can’t delete my files

-If you can't delete a file, your compute instance may have a lock on that file.
+If you can't delete a file/folder, your compute instance may have a lock on that file.
 Most users are able to resolve their deleting file issue by using the following steps.

 ## **Recommended Steps**
-1. Click "Compute" in the Azure ML Studio menu bar
+1. Click the Terminal icon in the Notebook Toolbar
-2. On the compute page locate the Compute Instance with the issues
+2. Go to the folder in the terminal with "cd ~/cloudfiles/code/Users/<user_name>/<folder_name>"
-3. Restart the Compute Instance from here
-4. After restarting the compute, try to delete the file again
+3. Use "rm -rf <folder_name>" command to force delete the folder or file

 ## **Recommended Documents**